SpinQ: Compilation strategies for scalable spin-qubit architectures: Evaluation and analysis

 So far, the above random algorithms were generated to have control of different circuit parameters (i.e., number of qubits and gates and two-qubit gate percentage) in a way to broadly cover the parameter space and up to certain boundaries.
 However, they might not be representative of real algorithms from a circuit structure point of view (e.g., how two-qubit gates are distributed among qubits or the degree of operation parallelism).
-Therefore, we then mapped real algorithms from the RevLib and Qlib libraries resulting in the gate overhead shown in Fig. \ref{fig:gaterevlib}, Fig. \ref{fig:gatevbecucCOMP}, and Fig. \ref{fig:gate_cuc_vbe_multiplier_interaction}.
-In Fig. \ref{fig:gaterevlib} we can observe that benchmarks “cluster” together in similar colours, namely shades of blue, green, yellow and red.
+Therefore, we then mapped real algorithms from the RevLib \cite{WGT+:2008} and Qlib \cite{lin2014qlib} libraries, Grover and QFT resulting in the gate overhead shown in Fig. \ref{fig:gaterevlib}, Fig. \ref{fig:gatevbecucCOMP}, and Fig. \ref{fig:gate_cuc_vbe_multiplier_interaction}.
+In Fig. \ref{fig:gaterevlib} (a) we can observe that benchmarks “cluster” together in similar colors, namely shades of blue, green, yellow, and red.
 This implies that similar benchmarks, meaning with similar parameters and structure, have similar gate overhead.
-Note that whereas random uniform algorithms have all the same circuit structure because of the way they are generated, RevLib algorithms present different structural parameters not only compared to the randomly generated circuits but also between them.
-For this reason, correlations such as the higher the number of qubits and percentage of two-qubit gates gets, the higher the gate overhead will be, are not as evident as before (i.e. for random circuits).
+Note that whereas random uniform algorithms have the same circuit structure because of the way they are generated, RevLib algorithms present different structural parameters not only compared to the randomly generated circuits but also between them.
+For this reason, correlations such as the higher the number of qubits and two-qubit gate percentage gets, the higher the gate overhead, are not as evident as for the random circuits.
+Similarly, in Fig. \ref{fig:gaterevlib} (b) we have executed Grover's and QFT algorithms.
+With these simulations, we also want to perform a scalability analysis of algorithms, which is not possible with RevLib circuits.
+From a first observation, it seems that QFT (top dots) produces higher gate overhead due to the higher two-qubit gate percentage compared to Grover's algorithm.
+However, once again, this can not be conclusive as they scale in different rates of benchmark characteristics.